 1. Fixed Deposits

 A fixed deposit is a bank deposit with a clear date of maturity.
 There are penalties for early withdrawals but once the account reaches maturity, you can withdraw funds without any fines.
-Or you can choose to leave your funds for another term.
-The longer you leave your money alone and the higher the amount of funds, the more interest you earn.
+Alternatively, you can choose to leave your funds for another term.
+The longer you leave your money alone and the higher the amount of funds, the more interest you earn — compounding your principal as the years pass.

 2. Precious Metals